Charles Williams, 1947

 What a creepy story.

 Two women are caught in a twilight world between the living and the dead in post-WWII London.
 A third woman can move between these worlds.
 She is a pawn in a sinister cult figure’s plan of domination over all worlds.

 This story was engaging and played well to my love of vintage urban fantasy, similar to C.S.
 Lewis’ Space Trilogy – no surprise since the author was a contemporary and associate of Lewis.

-However, the only print edition I could find was a print-on-demand version which was filled with typos (nearly every page), which, combined with the author’s convoluted syntax, resulted in my skimming through a lot of the deep philosophical passages.
+However, the only print edition I could find was a print-on-demand version that was filled with typos (nearly every page), which, combined with the author’s convoluted syntax, resulted in my skimming through a lot of the deep philosophical passages.
 If I could have gotten past these obstacles more effectively I would probably be writing now about the rich use of symbolism (water, light, etc).

-There is an anti-Semitic theme, as the bad guy is a Jewish magician / alchemist and references to his Jewishness are frequent.
+There is an anti-Semitic theme, as the bad guy is a Jewish magician / alchemist and unfavorable references to his Jewishness are frequent.
 That was unsettling, especially considering that the story takes place in post-WWII London.

 I read this mainly for its milieu but I doubt if very many others without my love of this ‘type’ would stick it out.
 Given a do-over though, I would read it again.
 Four stars for such masterfully creepy storytelling.
 (Really – very creepy.)
 Minus one star for what appeared to be anti-Semitism, for a net of three stars.